teddygroves/bibat/README.md

 The script `sample.py` will run each model configurations in all specified modes, convert the results to arviz InferenceData objects and save them in netcdf format in the directory `results/runs/<name-of-model-configuration>/`.

-The example script `analyse.py` looks at all completed model runs and compares their approximate leave-one-out cross-validation and exact k-fold cross-validation performance.
-This script could also contain code for drawing plots based on the results.
+The example Jupyter notebook `investigate.py` looks at all completed model runs and compares their approximate leave-one-out cross-validation and exact k-fold cross-validation performance.
+It also plots the runs' marginal posterior predictive distributions.

 The file `Makefile` contains phony targets for conveniently running the whole analysis (`make analysis`) and deleting files (`clean-stan`, `clean-report`, `clean-prepared-data`, `clean-results` and `clean-all`).

 Finally, the file `pyproject.toml` contains some default configuration for the common python developer tools `black`, `isort`, `pylint` and `pyright`.

 To get a better idea of how everything works, why not try running the example yourself, checking out the output and then tweaking something?
-You can do this by running `make analysis`: this will run `prepare_data.py`, then `sample.py` and then `analyse.py`.
+You can do this by running `make analysis`: this will run `prepare_data.py`, then `sample.py` and then `investigate.ipynb`.

 ## Customising the template